What is the reverse logistics process?

 Digitize your reverse logistics and returns management process

 Supply chains are going digital for a reason.
 Traditional logistics flows can’t handle the massive quantity of goods that need to go through returns.
 Moreover, customers should be able to request returns, receive printable barcodes, and schedule a return from a retailer’s website or app, or access the returns flow from a link in a delivery message.
-The first steps in an efficient reverse logistics plan is to digitize and automate the process.
+The first steps in an efficient reverse logistics plan is to digitize and automate the process through standard last mile or reverse logistics software.

 Increase drop density by adding on demand returns to a planned delivery run